mmarusiak/LOQUI-unity-dialog-system/README.md

 # LOQUI
 *in-dev state, not ready for being used as gamedev tool*

-Loqui is easy tool for adding dialogs to your game.
+Loqui is easy tool for creating dialogs in your game in very simple way with help of documentation.
 System provides versality of features, but mainly:
 * Provides visual editor for dialogs;
 * Provides system of multiple choice for dialogs, also for AI (with chances set by developer);
 * Provides in dialog actions (for example, getting quest after dialog, or after some line of dialog);